Despair (band): After Despair

 Despair disbanded in 1993.
 Sorychta went on to pursue a prolific career as a producer, often in association with Century Media.
 He formed Grip Inc. with Dave Lombardo with whom he worked on the first album by the supergroup Voodoocult.
 Sorychta founded Eyes of Eden and Enemy of the Sun in the 2000s as Grip Inc. dissolved.
 He produced Sodom's In War and Pieces in 2010.

 Freiwald joined bands such as Flaming Anger, Everflow and Voodoocult.
 He became the session drummer for Century Media groups.
 He also replaced Ventor in Kreator for the Endorama European tour in 1999.
 Bernemann contacted him in 2010, to announce that Bobby Schottkowski had decided to leave Sodom because of the deterioration of his relationship with Tom Angelripper.
 His debut album with Sodom was Epitome of Torture, also produced by Sorychta.

 Marek Greschek committed suicide in 2013.

 Revival

 Robert Kampf announced a reformation of Despair which was to include Sorychta and Freiwald in November 2004.
 There was no follow-up to Kampf's announcement.

 In September 2017, it was Sorychta's turn to announce the return of Despair.
 Freiwald is still behind the drums, but Marc Grewe of Morgoth took over as lead singer.
 Grewe had been a backing vocalist on the band's second and third albums.
 Marius Ickert of the band In Weak Lights was hired on bass.
-The band is recording what Worychta calls a rewrite of the album History of Hate.
+The band is recording what Sorychta calls a rewrite of the album History of Hate.